THE ADVENTURES OF DEX DIXON: PARANORMAL DICK, THE BOARD GAME

 Horus and his Henchmen plan to invade Our Fair City, enslave the humans and feed on them.
 It is up to Dex Dixon and his team to stop them:

-Nightside Team Objective: Infiltrate Our Fair City and kill or turn three of the four heroes.
-OR open the Talisman Gate Aperture completely.
+Nightside Team Objective: Infiltrate Our Fair City and kill or “Turn” three of the four Heroes or their Allies OR open the Talisman Gate Aperture completely.

-Our Fair City Team Objective: Stop the Nightside Creatures from invading Our Fair City by Killing three of the four villains.
-OR close the Talisman Gate Aperture completely.
+Our Fair City Team Objective: Stop the Nightside Creatures from invading Our Fair City by Killing three of the four Villains or their Henchmen OR close the Talisman Gate Aperture completely.

 Set up your board and begin the game.